Andrews University: College of Arts & Sciences

 The College of Arts & Sciences, which was officially organized in 1974, is the largest of the university's six schools.
 It is divided into thirteen departments covering a wide range of subjects encompassing the fine arts, the sciences, the humanities, and the social sciences.
 Amy Rebok Rosenthal is the current dean of the College of Arts & Sciences.

 The college also offers pre-professional programs in law, health, optometry, dentistry, medicine, veterinary medicine among others.
 A number of graduates go on to attend Loma Linda University, a Seventh-day Adventist institution with the only Protestant Christian medical school and dental school in the United States, for a professional education in medicine, dentistry and other health-related disciplines.

+College of Professions

+The College of Professions includes the School of Business Administration, the Department of Aviation, and the Department of Computing.
+Kimberly Pichot is currently the dean of the College of Professions.

 School of Business Administration

 The School of Business Administration first began to offer graduate education in business in 1964.
 It has been housed in its current location in Chan Shun Hall since 1989 and offers Bachelor of Business Administration, Master of Science in Administration and Master of Business Administration degrees.
 The school is a member of the Accreditation Council for Business Schools and Programs (ACBSP).

-Kimberly Pichot is currently the dean of the School of Business Administration.
+College of Education & International Services

+The College of Education & International Services includes the School of Education, the School of Leadership, the School of Graduate Psychology and Counseling, and the School of Distance Education.
+Alayne Thorpe is the current dean of the College of Education & International Services.